juckerf/micro/README.md

 ```

 #### Inheritance
 The configuration parser supports inheritance.
-A simple example would be to just inherit one environement from another:
+A simple example would be to just inherit one environment from another:
 ```xml
 <config version="1.0">
   <production>